Recent from talks

 Church of St Chad, Pleasley Vale

-The Church of St Chad (also known as St Chad's) is a church in Pleasley Vale, Nottinghamshire, England.
-It is an active Church of England parish church in the deanery of Mansfield, the Archdeaconry of Newark, and the Southwell and Nottingham diocese.
+The Church of St Chad (also known as St Chad's) is in Pleasley Vale, Nottinghamshire, England.
+It was an active parish church until 2026 under the Church of England, in the deanery of Mansfield, the Archdeaconry of Newark, and the Southwell and Nottingham diocese.
 Its benefice has two churches, St Chad's and the main parish church, St Edmund.
 The church is recorded in the National Heritage List for England as a designated Grade II listed building.

 St Chad's was built by Joseph Paget after he inherited his parents' estate and consequently became a senior partner in nearby Pleasley Vale Mills.
 In 1876, deciding that his household and mill workers needed a church, a chapel was built overlooking the vale, on the Derbyshire side of the River Meden.
 The chapel was built of timber, painted white, by Cox & Sons of London.